Individual and Family

 |Your employer-sponsored plan||Your spouse’s plan|

-For a child covered by respective family plans, use the birthday rule to determine their primary and secondary insurance.
+When it comes to a child covered by respective family plans, use the birthday rule to determine their primary and secondary insurance.

 In the event you make a health insurance claim, your primary insurance plan will act as if you had no secondary plan and provide you with your benefits.
 Then your secondary insurance plan kicks in and covers the rest of the cost if it’s covered and necessary.